Synecdoche, New York: Plot

 Theater director Caden Cotard finds his life unraveling.
-He suffers from mysterious physical ailments and has been growing increasingly alienated from his artist wife, Adele, who creates microscopic paintings.
-He hits bottom when their couple's therapy fails as Adele leaves him for a new life in Berlin, taking their four-year-old daughter, Olive.
+He has mysterious physical ailments and has been growing increasingly alienated from his artist wife, Adele, who creates microscopic paintings.
+He hits bottom when their couple's therapy fails and Adele leaves him for a new life in Berlin, taking their four-year-old daughter, Olive.

-After Caden's successful production of Death of a Salesman, he unexpectedly receives a MacArthur Fellowship, giving him the financial means to pursue a new theatrical project on a gigantic scale.
+After Caden's successful production of Death of a Salesman, he unexpectedly receives a MacArthur Fellowship, giving him the means to pursue a new theatrical project on a gigantic scale.
 He decides to create a play of brutal realism and honesty that will span years and into which he can pour his whole self.
 Gathering an ensemble cast into an enormous warehouse in Manhattan's Theater District, he directs a celebration of the mundane, instructing the cast to live out their roles in real time.
 As the mockup stage inside the warehouse grows increasingly mimetic of the city outside, Caden continues to seek solutions to his personal crises.
 He is traumatized to discover that Adele has become a world-famous painter in Berlin and has given Olive a full-body tattoo.

-Following a failed attempt at a fling with his box office employee, Hazel, Caden instead marries a leading actress in his cast, Claire, and has a daughter with her, though reality is blurred as he refers to Olive alone as his "real daughter".
-His and Claire's relationship fails, and he continues his awkward friendship with Hazel, while still harboring feelings for her across the years.
+After a failed attempt at a fling with his box-office employee, Hazel, Caden instead marries a leading actress in his cast, Claire, and has a daughter with her, though reality is blurred as he refers to Olive alone as his "real daughter".
+His and Claire's relationship fails, and he continues his awkward friendship with Hazel while still harboring feelings for her.
 Hazel lives in a house that is constantly on fire and filled with smoke.
-She marries and has her own children, eventually coming back to work as Caden's assistant.
+She marries and has her own children, eventually returning to work as Caden's assistant.
 Meanwhile, an unknown condition is gradually shutting down Caden's autonomic nervous system, so he has to walk with a cane.

 As the decades pass, the continually expanding warehouse is isolated from the slow decline of the city outside.
 Caden buries himself ever deeper into his magnum opus, further muddying the line between reality and the world of the play by populating both the cast and crew with doppelgängers.
 For instance, he hires a man named Sammy to play the role of Caden himself after Sammy reveals that he has been obsessively following Caden for 20 years.
-(Eventually, a Sammy lookalike is cast as Sammy, etc.) In one scene, Caden is mistaken for Ellen, the housekeeper of his absent first wife Adele's apartment, and he passively takes the role, regularly scrubbing objects in the model of her apartment.
-In other scenes whose fictionality is unclear, Caden meets with the now-adult Olive, who works as an erotic dancer; finally, she demands that he ask forgiveness for abandoning her as she lies on her deathbed as a result of her tattoo becoming infected.
+(Eventually, a Sammy lookalike is cast as Sammy.)
+In one scene, Caden is mistaken for Ellen, the housekeeper of his absent first wife Adele's apartment, and he passively takes the role, regularly scrubbing objects in the model of her apartment.
+In other scenes whose reality is unclear, Caden meets with the adult Olive, who works as an erotic dancer; finally, she demands that he ask forgiveness for abandoning her as she lies on her deathbed as a result of her tattoo becoming infected.
 He also lives through his parents' deaths and begins a short-lived affair with Hazel's doppelgänger.